icinganalysis/icinganalysis.github.io/content/thermodynamics.md

 > The term "freezing fraction" is defined (but probably not the one that you expected).

 Lowell, Herman H.: Maximum Evaporation Rates of Water Droplets Approaching Obstacles the Atmosphere under Icing Conditions.
 NACA-TN-3024, 1953.
 > Less that 1% of drops evaporate approaching an obstacle for most cases.

 Callaghan, Edmund E.: Analogy Between Mass and Heat Transfer with Turbulent Flow.
 NACA-TN-3045, 1953.
-> A detailed analysis of what the ratio of heat transfer to mass transfer might be
+> A detailed analysis of what the ratio of heat transfer to mass transfer might be.

 ![C-46 Lab Test Article](images/C-46lab.jpg)

 Coles, Willard D., and Ruggeri, Robert S.: Experimental Investigation of Sublimation of Ice at Subsonic and Supersonic Speeds and its Relation to Heat Transfer.
 NACA-TN-3104, 1954.
 >Sublimation rates at Mach 1.3 are measured.

 ![NACA-TN-3104 Figure 2](images/NACA-TN-3104/Figure2.png)